litmuschaos/v1-litmus-docs/docs/ec2-terminate-by-id.md

   </tr>
   <tr>
     <td> Kube AWS </td>
-    <td> Termination of an EC2 instance for a certain chaos duration</td>
+    <td> Termination of an EC2 instance by id for a certain chaos duration</td>
     <td> EKS </td>
   </tr>
 </table>